-The Growth Facilities are managed by Chief Horticulturalist Bill Cole and Horticulturalist Tom Gludovacz.
+The Growth Facilities are managed by Chief Horticulturist Tom Gludovacz and Horticulturist Alice DesRoches.
 They are responsible for providing growth spaces for research organisms controlled for temperature, light and sometimes humidity.
-They monitor, maintain and administer the growth chambers (N=65), rooms (N=22) and glasshouses (N=23).
+They monitor, maintain, and administer the growth chambers (N=61), growth rooms (N=16) and greenhouse zones (N=23).
 Space occupancy averages over 90 percent.
 Most of the space is dedicated to research projects followed by materials grown for undergrad courses.
-Our facilities are primarily used by two departments: Ecology and Evolutionary Biology (EEB) and Cell and Systems Biology (CSB).
+Our facilities are primarily used by two departments: Cell and Systems Biology (CSB) and Ecology and Evolutionary Biology (EEB).